Dyslexia is not a problem only

 Reading

-Initially had trouble or still has trouble with sight
+Initially had trouble or still has trouble with sight words (eg was, what, is, the)

-Difficulty catching on to phonics or sounding out
+Difficulty catching on to phonics or sounding out words

-sequences of syllables (eg what is the last sound in the words "what",
+Lacks awareness of the sounds in words, rhymes or sequences of syllables (eg what is the last sound in the words "what", "action", "fun")

-Tends to confuse words that look alike (eg was/saw,
+Tends to confuse words that look alike (eg was/saw, for/from, who, how, house/home)

-transpositions, omissions, substitutions, and reversals in letters,
+Reading or writing shows repetitions, additions, transpositions, omissions, substitutions, and reversals in letters, numbers and/or words

-Uses the pictures or context of the story for cues.
+Uses the pictures or context of the story for cues

-Difficulty decoding unfamiliar words.
+Difficulty decoding unfamiliar words

-Tends to lose his/her place when reading.
+Tends to lose his/her place when reading (tracking problem)

-Mis-reads or omits small words (for, of, with an, it)
+Mis-reads or omits small words (for, of, with an, it) and word endings (-ing, -ed, -ly, -s)

-confusion, time pressure and emotional distress, or poor health.
+Mistakes and symptoms increase dramatically with confusion, time pressure and emotional distress, or poor health

 Vision and Spelling

-Complains of dizziness, headaches or stomach aches
+Complains of dizziness, headaches or stomach aches while reading

-Confused by letters, numbers, words, sequences, or
+Confused by letters, numbers, and/or words

-Complains of feeling or seeing non-existent movement
+Complains of feeling or seeing non-existent movement while reading, writing, or copying

-Seems to have difficulty with vision, yet eye exam
+Seems to have difficulty with vision, yet eye exam doesn't reveal a problem or diagnosed with tracking problem

-The following related categories which can be addressed through Dyslexia
+The following related categories which can be addressed through Dyslexia Australia:

 Central Auditory Processing Disorder(CAPD)/Auditory Processing

-This term is being increasingly used to describe individuals who have
+This term is being increasingly used to describe individuals who have problems with listening, either in distinguishing sounds in their language or in comprehending the words they hear.

-on it quickly, remembering it for a short or long time, and formulating
+People with CAPD may have trouble understanding what they hear, acting on it quickly, remembering it for a short or long time, and formulating a verbal response

 An example of the disorder:

-A child that is told “Do not step in the puddle” may hear “Step in the
+A child that is told “Do not step in the puddle” may hear “Step in the puddle".

 This is due to the dyslexic not hearing the words “Do” and “not”..
+Unfortunately, this results in the child being misunderstood and labeled with a behavioural problem such as “oppositional defiance disorder”.

 Perceptual/Visual Difficulties

-Complains of dizziness, headaches or stomach aches while
+Complains of dizziness, headaches or stomach aches while reading.

-Confused by letters, numbers, words, sequences, or verbal
+Confused by letters, numbers, words, sequences, or verbal explanations.

-omissions, substitutions, and reversals in letters, numbers and/or
+Reading or writing shows repetitions, additions, transpositions, omissions, substitutions, and reversals in letters, numbers and/or words.

-Complains of feeling or seeing non-existent movement while
+Complains of feeling or seeing non-existent movement while reading, writing, or copying.

-Seems to have difficulty with vision, yet eye exams don't reveal
+Seems to have difficulty with vision, yet eye exams don't reveal a problem.

-Extremely keen sighted and observant, or lacks depth perception
+Extremely keen sighted and observant, or lacks depth perception and peripheral vision.

 Reads and rereads with little comprehension.